Visual-mov/mish/README.md

 *Currently still under development*

-If you have any insight or ideas feel free to add it and crate a pull request!
+If you have any insight or ideas, feel free to add it and create a pull request!

 ## Install
 Clone repo and compile: